-Firewire, The Gem: Ideal performance long-board for small and mid-size mellow waves, it is great to catch ton of waves, and the great design on this board, makes it ride really smoothly.
+Firewire, The Gem: Ideal performance longboard for small and mid-sized mellow waves.
+This board is great if you want to catch a ton of waves!
+The slick design on this board makes it ride really smooth and makes the wave easy to catch.
 This would be a great surfboard choice for a small and medium size day at La Lancha.

-Walden Mega Magic: We love this board, it has TONs of volume, can paddle into virtually anything, and its sharp back rails help generate good speed after a decent bottom turn.
-Walden Mega Magic are also really multifacetic boards, people with different waves and ability levels can all ride them, and have a great time in the water.
-This board would be great for a small day at Sayulita’s point break
+Walden Mega Magic: We love this board!
+It has a vast amount of volume, can paddle into virtually anything, and its sharp back rails help generate good speed after a decent bottom turn.
+Walden Mega Magic are also really dynamic boards – people with different waves and ability levels can all ride them whilst having a great time in the water.
+This board would be great for a small day surfing Sayulita’s point break.

-The last 5 years have seen a revolution on the shortboard design, boards now come on multiple shapes and materials, and different fin setups, this gives each model a special character, which teaming with a surfer, creates a unique style for every rider on every break.
-Our favorites
+The last 5 years have seen a revolution on the shortboard design, boards now come in multiple shapes and materials, and different fin setups, this gives each model a special character, and, when teamed with a surfer, creates an even more unique style for every rider on every break.
+Our favorites are:

-Firewire SeaSide: Love this board!
-Catches waves like crazy, pumps really nice and even though you would not expect, it does great even on sharper turns.
-Make sure to get it with its intended fins, the Machado Keel Fin, 50% of the smooth feeling related to this board, comes from these fins.
-You would be happy with this board at any break in the area with chest high waves, perhaps Burros or El Paredon.
-This would also be a great option for the Cove and El Faro on decent days
+Firewire SeaSide: Wildmex customers love this board!
+It’s been known to catch waves like crazy and performs well, even on sharper turns.
+Make sure to rent it out with its intended fins, (the Machado Keel Fin) 50% of the smooth feeling related to this board, comes from these fins!
+You would be happy with this board at any break in the area with chest high waves, perhaps Burros or El Paredon would be the best suited.
+This would also be a great option for the Cove and El Faro on decent days.

-Firewire Baked Potato: The name might sound funny, but if you are looking to ride a shortboard when everyone else is riding a longboard, this is the go-to-board.
-Try it out on a Quad fin set up, you won’t be disappointed, Ride this board at Small to medium days at La Lancha, or even a decent day at Stinkys or El Anclote
+Firewire Baked Potato: The name might sound funny, but if you are looking to ride a shortboard when everyone else is riding a longboard, this is your go-to board.
+Try it out on a quad fin setup and you won’t be disappointed.
+Ride this board on small to medium days at La Lancha or even a decent day at Stinkys or El Anclote.

-If you would like any more info on the area´s surfbreak, like what swell, tide or wind is right for each one, how to get to them, where to park, etc… go to our Sayulita and Punta Mita Surf Break Map and General info
+If you would like to rent one of these boards (or another) head to our rentals page here.
+If you require any more info on the area’s surf breaks, swells, tides and the right wind for each one, how to get to them, where to park, best times to surf in Sayulita, Punta Mita etc. go to our Sayulita and Punta Mita Surf Break Map and General info